Arcadia Investment Management Corp MI Has $484,000 Holdings in Chevron Co. (NYSE:CVX)

-Arcadia Investment Management Corp MI grew its position in Chevron Co.
-(NYSE:CVX) by 31.3% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 4,623 shares of the oil and gas company’s stock after purchasing an additional 1,102 shares during the period.
-Arcadia Investment Management Corp MI’s holdings in Chevron were worth $484,000 at the end of the most recent quarter.
+Arcadia Investment Management Corp MI increased its stake in Chevron Co.
+(NYSE:CVX) by 31.3% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 4,623 shares of the oil and gas company’s stock after buying an additional 1,102 shares during the quarter.
+Arcadia Investment Management Corp MI’s holdings in Chevron were worth $484,000 as of its most recent SEC filing.

-Other hedge funds have also recently bought and sold shares of the company.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
 Bradley & Co.
-Private Wealth Management LLC bought a new position in Chevron in the first quarter valued at $31,000.
-Total Clarity Wealth Management Inc. bought a new position in Chevron in the first quarter valued at approximately $34,000.
-Newton One Investments LLC acquired a new position in shares of Chevron during the 2nd quarter worth approximately $34,000.
-Exchange Traded Concepts LLC bought a new stake in shares of Chevron during the 2nd quarter worth approximately $47,000.
-Finally, Wealthcare Capital Management LLC acquired a new stake in shares of Chevron in the 1st quarter valued at approximately $50,000.
+Private Wealth Management LLC acquired a new stake in shares of Chevron in the 1st quarter valued at approximately $31,000.
+Newton One Investments LLC bought a new stake in Chevron in the 2nd quarter valued at $34,000.
+Total Clarity Wealth Management Inc. bought a new stake in Chevron in the 1st quarter valued at $34,000.
+Exchange Traded Concepts LLC bought a new stake in Chevron in the 2nd quarter valued at $47,000.
+Finally, Wealthcare Capital Management LLC bought a new stake in Chevron in the 1st quarter valued at $50,000.
 63.29% of the stock is owned by institutional investors.

-Chevron (NYSE:CVX) last issued its earnings results on Thursday, July 29th.
-The oil and gas company reported $1.71 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.59 by $0.12.
-The business had revenue of $37.60 billion during the quarter, compared to the consensus estimate of $35.98 billion.
-Chevron had a return on equity of 3.89% and a net margin of 3.01%.
-The firm’s revenue for the quarter was up 169.5% on a year-over-year basis.
-During the same period in the previous year, the company posted ($1.59) earnings per share.
-As a group, sell-side analysts anticipate that Chevron Co. will post 6.64 EPS for the current year.
+Chevron (NYSE:CVX) last announced its quarterly earnings results on Thursday, July 29th.
+The oil and gas company reported $1.71 EPS for the quarter, beating the Zacks’ consensus estimate of $1.59 by $0.12.
+Chevron had a net margin of 3.01% and a return on equity of 3.89%.
+The business had revenue of $37.60 billion during the quarter, compared to analyst estimates of $35.98 billion.
+During the same quarter in the previous year, the business posted ($1.59) EPS.
+Chevron’s quarterly revenue was up 169.5% on a year-over-year basis.
+On average, equities analysts expect that Chevron Co. will post 6.64 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, September 10th.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, September 10th.
 Investors of record on Thursday, August 19th will be given a $1.34 dividend.
-This represents a $5.36 dividend on an annualized basis and a yield of 5.68%.
 The ex-dividend date of this dividend is Wednesday, August 18th.
+This represents a $5.36 annualized dividend and a yield of 5.68%.
 Chevron’s payout ratio is -2,680.00%.

 About Chevron